cleemesser/aero15X-laptop-linux-cuda-config/README.md

  - updated to kernel 4.13 using ubuntu hwe (4.10 is not receiving security updates) so 4.13-38 is my current one
  - updated cuda as nvidia is now supporting kernel 4.13
  - will add more details but configuration is otherwise similar
- - typical usage for linux is still touchy:
+ - typical usage for linux is still sometimes touchy:
    - boot to text mode -> startx with nvidia gpu ON (output of cat /proc/acpi/bbswitch)
    - if operating off battery then use bbswitch (or simply activate bumblebee - sudo service bumblebeed start) to give long battery life
    - works best if manually suspend using sudo pm-suspend or get lockups sometimes;
      - suspect lid button activating susupend needs to turn gpu back on
+   - work-around: write script gui-start to standardize starting X - make sure nvidia is on before starting, then immediately turn off

 ## Details